 Final thoughts on Epson Printers

-To summarise, more than often the “Ink Cartridge Cannot be Recognised” error message is not caused by a faulty cartridge but is simply the result of a very poor firmware set up in the modern Epson printers.
+To summarize, more than often the “Ink Cartridge Cannot be Recognized” error message is not caused by a faulty cartridge but is simply the result of a very poor firmware set up in the modern Epson printers.
 Believe it or not any print consumables retailer will tell you that this is the most common complaint of any printer issue.
 Epson use it primarily to try and stop the end user from using a generic cartridge and therefore losing them a sale of their overpriced genuine cartridges.
 Finally don’t think that this error message wont occur using a genuine Epson cartridge as frequently it will.
 For more advice on printer issues or helpful advice contact our team at Ink Hub.
 Office: (08) 7324 3065 Mob: 0408 69 1299